10 Jul 26, from 6,700 €

 Come aboard Le Dumont d'Urville for an unforgettable voyage.

-This cruise is part of a collection of PONANT themed voyages that are specially tailored for travelers who want to engage with the world.
-In addition to the usual elements of the PONANT experience, the listed price for these voyages includes transfers to and from the ship, talks and discussions aboard ship by world-class experts, and a shore excursion or activity in each port of call that encourages guests to embrace the sights, sounds, tastes, and smells of the local environment and culture.
+This cruise is part of a collection of PONANT themed voyages that are specially-tailored for English-speaking travelers who want to engage with the world.
+In addition to the usual elements of the PONANT experience, the listed price for these voyages includes transfers to and from the ship, talks and discussions aboard ship by world class experts, and a shore excursion or activity in each port of call that encourages guests to embrace the sights, sounds, tastes, and smells of the local environment and culture.

-Departing from Nice, beginning in the resort town of Cannes , your gateway to a region of southern France with deep ties to the world of modern and contemporary art.
-Three choices present themselves: The neighboring village of Mougins , where Picasso spent the last years of his life, is home to the new (2024) Femmes Artistes Musée, showcasing the work of women artists from the late 19th century to the present.
-In Antibes , just east of Cannes, you will find the Picasso Museum, housed in a castle that was once the artist's studio, and in Cagnes-sur-Mer you may visit the estate that served as Renoir's home and workshop from 1907 until his death.
+Departing from Nice, begin in the resort town of Cannes, your gateway to a region of southern France with deep ties to the world of modern and contemporary art.
+Three choices present themselves: The neighboring village of Mougins, where Picasso spent the last years of his life, is home to the new (2024) Femmes Artistes Musée, showcasing the work of women artists from the late 19th century to the present.
+In Antibes, just east of Cannes, you will find the Picasso Museum, housed in a castle that was once the artist's studio, and in Cagnes-sur- Sea you may visit the estate that served as Renoir's home and workshop from 1907 until his death.

-From Civitavecchia , travel to Rome, the Eternal City, where you have a choice of three museums to explore.
-In the Vatican Art Museums enjoy a guided tour focused on some of the most famous works in the collection before visiting the Sistine Chapel and Michelangelo's Creation of Adam .
-Or you may prefer to tour Villa Borghese , displaying, among other treasures, sculptures by Bernini and paintings by Caravaggio, Titian , and Raphael .
-Or, if a more intimate setting appeals to you, you can visit the Doria Pamphili Gallery , one of the most prestigious private art collections in Rome.
+From Civitavecchia, travel to Rome, the Eternal City, where you have a choice of three museums to explore.
+In the Vatican Art Museums enjoy a guided tour focused on some of the most famous works in the collection before visiting the Sistine Chapel and Michelangelo's Creation of Adam.
+Or you may prefer to tour Villa Borghese, displaying, among other treasures, sculptures by Bernini and paintings by Caravaggio, Titian, and Raphael.
+Or, if a more intimate setting appeals to you, you may visit the Doria Pamphili Gallery, one of the most prestigious private art collections in Rome.

-Portoferraio , the main harbor of Elba, was founded by the Medici in the 16th century, but is most famous as the site of Napoleon Bonaparte's exile in 1814-15.
+Portoferraio, the main harbor of Elba, was founded by the Médicis in the 16th century, but is most famous as the site of Napoleon Bonaparte’s exile in 1814-15.
 You may choose to learn about the Emperor's life on the island by visiting one of his residences—either Villa San Martino or Villa dei Mulini, both of which are now museums.
-Alternatively, visit the small Ottoni Botanical Garden and the charming village of Capoliveri .
+Alternatively, visit the small Ottoni Botanical Garden and the charming village of Capoliveri.

 Overview